-Contentful is one of the best headless CMS and API-driven platforms.
+Contentful is one of the best Headless CMS and API-driven platforms.
 It was founded in 2013.
 The content infrastructure of Contentful provides RESTful API to integrate, manage and deliver content.
 It also allows programmatic control of digital assets.

 Content can be managed and can be edited with any device.
 It also works with all the frameworks, tools, and languages.
-Thus it is an entirely headless CMS.
+Thus it is an entirely Headless CMS.

-The basic pricing of contentful community is free, while for a team (pro), it is $489 per month and custom plans are available for enterprises.
+The basic pricing of a contentful community is free, while for a team (pro), it is $489 per month and custom plans are available for enterprises.

 Strapi supports multiple databases, so its users have a wide range of choices.
 Highly customizable APIs, auto-generated documents, and one-click integration make it simple and easier to use.
 At the same time, it supports GraphQL and RESTful APIs for a better mobile apps experience.

 The introductory pricing of Strapi is free.
 Whereas its bronze plan is $29 per month and silver plan is $299 per month.
 They also have a golden plan for customized experiences.

 Sanity is an industry leader among Headless CMS options.
 It is trusted by top corporate giants like National Geographic, Nike, Sonos, Cloudflare, Eurostar, Invasion, Netlify, and many more.

 Sanity is highly adaptable and flexible.
 It engages with all types and sizes of organizations.
 Also, complete control over the CMS allows businesses to scale rapidly using Sanity.
 It is one of the best Headless CMS available in the market.

 The basic pricing of Sanity is free.
 While its Team and Business plans are $99 and $949 per project/month, respectively.
 It also has an Enterprise plan for customizing the CMS with a custom software development company.